Zyten/jp/_posts/2017-04-22-a-humble-beginning.md

 (there seemed to be no point in learning Japanese since I can't really speak with anyone whilst there are ample of Chinese speakers amongst my friends).
 However, I failed miserably.
 I know a few Chinese words, enough to make people think that I can understand Chinese but in reality I can't even string a few sentences to start a proper conversation.

 I took a basic Mandarin class when I began my undergrad in 2013 but I was not discplined enough to give my 100 percent and thus I ended up with an A+ by memorising some characters off the book before the finals but totally forgot everything by the next semester.
 I suppose the biggest obstacle I had was a lack of motivation.
 I found Chinese pronounciation very hard and I kept using that as an excuse, thinking I'd never be able to speak properly anyways..

 And lo 2 years passed by and I was in my final semester already.
 By that time, I was already deeply immersed in Anime and Manga.
 I've always strictly watched subbed Anime and thus I felt like I can understand a decent amount of words and the basic gist for the grammar.

 Therefore, I forced myself to take a Japanese level 1 course despite the fact that I had a tight schedule, what with my FYP and all.
 Luckily, this time.
 I had a hardworking friend with me.
 I could not give 100 percent as well but I did spend more time for Japanese than I did back in my first year for Chinese.
 Unfortunately, due to my FYP schedule, I could not attend the last few classes and therefore, unable to take the speaking test.
 I figured that I would do well since my quiz and test marks were definitely not too bad.
 However, my lecturer ended up giving both of us a C grade.

+This did not dampen my sprits though.
+I felt the urge to prove to myself that I can do it if I really try.
-For some reason though, this sparked my motivation to actually see things thorough.
-But I was doing my internship when I got the results so there wasn't much time to spend on it.
+But I was doing my internship when I got the results so there wasn't much time to spend on Japanese.
 But that's definitely not the case now.
 I've finished my internship and am on a short break now.

 ---